lexandro/dockery/README.md

 Here's the list of active, scheduled, planned and finished development goals

 ## Under development
-0.2.4
-- Add: filter by table header fields in containers list
-- Add: filter by table header fields in images list

-## Roadmap /by priority/
 0.2.5
 - Add: container details/volumes-from (get volume from other containers)
 - Add: privilege containers should show warning color in details or maybe in the lists too